erin154/erin154/README.md

 **[City Council Dashboard](https://los-khangeles.vercel.app/court)**

+*Linked is an early version of the platform, which was built solo in under 4 hours.*

 Full-stack web app powering the economy of a school-wide city simulation involving an entire high school.
 Serves as the central bank and ledger — every sale, wage, VC investment, and government loan flows through it.

-Supports three account tiers (individual, corporate, government) with distinct permissions, seven transaction types, automatic balance updates via PostgreSQL triggers, a government lending system with per-borrower loan histories, and a read-only City Council oversight dashboard.
+Supports three account tiers (individual, corporate, government) with distinct permissions, seven transaction types, atomic balance updates via PostgreSQL triggers, a government lending system with per-borrower loan histories, and a read-only City Council oversight dashboard.